KNOXDEV/terraform-kubernetes-ctf-chal/README.md

 k8s will catch this and restart your container.

-Your healthcheck script can access the service on `localhost:1337`, and by default, you will have access to `pwntools`.
+Your healthcheck script can access the service on `localhost:1337`, and by default, you will have access to [pwntools](https://github.com/Gallopsled/pwntools).
 You can install any additional healthcheck dependencies with the `healthcheck_additional_requirements` input variable.